Spakshots/NeuroCurve/README.md

 ---

 ## Overview
-NeuroCurve builds dynamic risk curves for neurological conditions (e.g., Alzheimer’s) by simulating how risk evolves across age and functional assessment scores.
-It combines supervised learning (e.g., Random Forests) with visualization tools to help interpret risk trajectories for individual patients.
+NeuroCurve builds live risk curves which predict risk of Alzheimer's by simulating how improvements in human activities can influence risk.
+It combines a Neural Network with visualization tools to help interpret risk trajectories for individual patients.

 ---

 ## Key Features
-- **Age-Risk Simulation**: Modify patient age and optionally FunctionalAssessment scores to predict risk.
+- **Age-Risk Simulation**: Modify patient age, diet quality, sleep quality, exercice, and/or BMI scores to predict risk.
-- **Flexible Feature Support**: Any feature (e.g., BMI, ADL, FunctionalAssessment).
-- **Easy-to-Use API**: Plug in your trained model and patient features to visualize risk over time.
+- **Easy-to-Use**: Plug in your trained model and patient features to visualize risk over time.
-- **Visualization**: Clear plots showing predicted risk progression.
+- **Visualization**: Clear plots drawing predicted risk progression.

 ---

 ## Authors
 This project was created by:

+Adam Timney

+Andrew Alexander Sam

 Brady Spak

+Conrad Oldoerp

 Spencer Oldoerp

-Conrad Oldoerp

-Adam Timney

-Andrew Alexander Sam

 Special thanks to Aditya Patil.